vernette/ipregion/README.md

 - **Lightweight**: Written in Bash, the script has minimal dependencies, primarily requiring `curl` and `jq` for network requests and JSON parsing.

+## Dependencies

+Currently script supports automatic installation for the following OSes:

+- Debian/Ubuntu
+- Arch Linux

+For other systems, please install `curl` and `jq` manually.

 ## Usage

 With curl: